 All students in respect of Title IV Funding at Cardiff Metropolitan University will be reviewed prior to each Title IV loan disbursement and at the end of each payment period, at which point enquiries will be made to Academic Registry and the relevant Academic Schools to ensure students are making satisfactory academic progress.
-This is reviewed by Darren Hodge, Gwenllian Jones and Jael Rav-On as part of the US Loan Administration Team.
+This is reviewed by the DPAs and Primary DPA as part of the the US Loan Administration Team.